snumano/PLUS/README.md

 "Otto DIY with steroids"

-This Repository have all open source files for Otto DIY+ an interactive robot that anyone can make!, Otto DIY + can make everything that Otto DIY does + Bluetooth + APP + switch + sensors + strength +... anything you might expand feel FREE to add and contribute.
+This Repository have all open source files for Otto DIY+ an interactive robot that anyone can make!, Otto DIY + can make everything that Otto DIY does + Bluetooth + APP + switch + sensors + strength +... anything you might expand feel FREE to add and contribute. for LED Matrix we have a separate repository here https://github.com/OttoDIY/Matrix_hands
 Is completely open source, Arduino compatible, 3D printable, once you have all components and tools you will be able to build your own Otto
 <img src="OTTO_DIY_PLUS.png" width="900" align="center">